qarmin/czkawka/README.md

 Big thanks to Pádraig Brady, creator of the fantastic FSlint, because without his work, I wouldn't create this tool.

-Thanks too to all the people who create patches for this program, make it available on other systems, create videos, articles about it, etc.
+Thanks to all the people who create patches for this program, make it available on other systems, create videos, articles about it, etc.

 Also, I really appreciate the work of people that create crates on which Czkawka is based, and for that I try to report bugs